 A vertical CNC turning center or lathe rotates metal parts in a vertical orientation during the machining process.
 The raw material is held in the chuck by jaws, mandrel, collet, or face driver and connected to the headstock assembly, which drives workpiece rotation with a heavy-duty motor.
 The turret assembly travels along the Z-axis ways, holding the single-point cutting tools against the workpiece to remove material on each “up and down” pass; this is a multi-axis, subtractive manufacturing method.

-Vertical lathes allow for larger diameter, and heavier turned part machining while requiring less floor space compared to horizontal turning centers.
+Vertical lathes allow for larger diameter, and heavier turned part machining while requiring less floor space than horizontal turning centers.
 Drawbacks to vertical CNC turning machines are part length limitations and overall chip removal.
 We offer vast selections of surface finish from semi-finished to fine finishing, often not requiring a grinding process.

 Vertical Turning Process